ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

       S15 [(ODU2)], S18 [(ODU2)], R8 [ODU2 -> (PKT)]
 ~~~~

-   The MDSC receives, at the CMI,the request to create an ODU2 transit
+   The MDSC receives, at the CMI, the request to create an ODU2 transit
    service between the access links on S3 and S18, which belong to
    different PNC domains (multi-domain service request).
 The MDSC also
    determines the network configuration requests to be sent to its